hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/scenarios/post_ad.rst

 6. **Fixture for Driver:** A `driver_instance` fixture is introduced to create the driver object.
 This promotes better organization and makes the tests more manageable.

-7. **Robust Error Handling:**  The `test_post_ad_post_message_title_fails`  demonstrates proper handling of failure.
+7. **Robust Error Handling:**  The `test_post_ad_post_message_title_fails`  demonStartes proper handling of failure.
 It confirms that the error is caught, the appropriate logging occurs, and the function doesn't crash.
 The `fails` counter in the original code is not directly tested in this new approach.
 The logic will change.

 **Important Considerations for the `fails` counter:**